yschaeff/sway_screenshots/README.md

-This script opens dmenu and presents the user with some screenshot options.
+This script opens dmenu/rofi and presents the user with some screenshot options.
 On selection it saves the screenshot in the ~/Pictures directory.
 Copies the image to the clipboard and opens it in feh.
+It can also be used to make screen recordings.

 dependencies:
  - feh
  - grim
  - slurp
+ - dmenu or rofi
  - jq
  - wf-recorder
  - wl-clipboard
  - libnotify-bin
- - dunst
+ - dunst or mako

 Example Sway configuration: